Sole proprietorship in Germany: what it is and how to start one

 Sole proprietorship

+You want to start your own business quickly and without much effort?
 A sole proprietorship is the simplest form of self-employment in Germany.
 It can be set up quickly, requires no minimum capital, and gives you full control — but it also comes with personal liability.
-In this guide, you’ll get a practical, step-by-step overview of how the setup works, which steps are required, and what makes a sole proprietorship different from other legal forms such as a GmbH or UG.
+In this guide, you’ll get an overview of how the setup works, which steps are required, and what makes a sole proprietorship different from other legal forms such as a GmbH or UG.

 Your benefits: